rj02sd/FireNavigator/README.md

 Ai project uses jupyter notebooks to simulate a maze with an evolving fire

-Demonstrationipynb will contain analysis and showcase
+Demonstration.ipynb will contain analysis and showcase